jdjakub/papers/prog-2022/prog22-manuscript.md

 As a programming system, Jupyter has a number of interesting characteristics.
 The primary outcome of programming is the notebook itself, rather than a separate application to be compiled and run.
 The code lives in a document format, interleaved with other notations.
 Code is written in small parts that are executed quickly, offering the user more rapid feedback than in conventional programming.
 A notebook can be seen as a trace of how the result has been obtained, yet one often problematic feature of notebooks is that some allow the user to run code blocks out-of-order.
 The code manipulates mutable state that exists in a "kernel" running in the background.
 Thus, retracing one's steps in a notebook is more subtle than in, say, Common Lisp, where the `dribble` function would directly record the user's session to a file.

-## Systems resembling operating systems
+## OS-like programming systems

 These begin from the 1960s when it became possible to interact one-on-one with a computer.
 First, time-sharing systems enabled interactive shared use of a computer via a teletype; smaller computers such as the PDP-1 and PDP-8 provided similar direct interaction, while 1970s workstations such as the Alto and Lisp Machines added graphical displays and mouse input.
+These *OS-like* systems stand out as having the totalising scope of *operating systems*, whether or not they are *officially* considered as such.

 \paragraph{MacLisp and Interlisp.}
 LISP 1.5 \cite{LISP15} arrived before the rise of interactive computers, but the existence of an interpreter and the absence of declarations made it natural to use Lisp interactively, with the first such implementations appearing in the early 1960s.
 Two branches of the Lisp family \cite{LispEvolve}, MacLisp and the later Interlisp, embraced the interactive "conversational" way of working, first through a teletype and later using the screen and keyboard.